OSF Pro Ambulance to become part of Peoria-based AMT

 AMT was founded in 1991 and provides ambulance services in central and western ares of Illinois and parts of Iowa.

-OSF spokeswoman Libby Allison said AMT plans to make employment offers to current Pro employees.
+OSF spokeswoman Libby Allison said AMT plans to make employment offers to current Pro Ambulance employees.